 (Latin: pungere, punctum to strike, to hit, to punch, to pierce, to puncture, to point, to sting, to bite; a dot, a mark; a point, a sharp point, a pinpoint)

 These vocabulary roots have developed a confusing family of words which, on the surface, do not seem to be related; however, the entries in this unit really are derived from the roots and the meanings that appear in the headings of this unit.

-2. As adapted in Western medicine, the needles may be twirled or weak electrical current applied; also called stylostixis.
+2. As adapted in Western medicine, the needles may be twirled or be applied as a weak electrical current; Acupuncture is also called "stylostixis".

 The quickest way to experience acupuncture is to try on a new shirt.

 Acupuncture is said to be a medical treatment that starts with being stuck with a needle and ends with being stuck with a medical bill.